Julie Campbell (vascular biologist): Family history

-Campbell married her husband when she was at the age of 22.
-In 1975, both Campbell and her husband had the career position of postdoctoral research in the Department of Zoology at the University of Melbourne.
+At the age of 22, Campbell married Gordon Ronald Campbell.
+In 1975, both Campbell and her husband held the career position of postdoctoral research in the Department of Zoology at the University of Melbourne.
 In 1976, both Campbell and her husband followed their first Ph.D. supervisor, Burnstock, to the University College of London for a year to continue their postdoctoral research in the Department of Anatomy and Embryology.
-Then, in 1978, the couple went to the University of Iowa for nine months, before going to the University of Washington in Seattle to finish their postdoctoral research.
+In 1978, the couple went to the University of Iowa for nine months, before going to the University of Washington in Seattle to finish their postdoctoral research.
 During this period of time, Campbell had three children, but continued to dedicate much of her time to her research and work.
-She had worked at the Baker Medical Research Institution for 13 years.
-Her husband had also worked at the Baker Medical Research Institution for 2 years, after being offered a senior position at the University of Melbourne.
 In 1991, Campbell's husband was offered the chair of anatomy at the University of Queensland, so the couple had moved once more.
-Today, all three of her children are currently university students, and together with her husband, they own two cattle properties.

 Career

 In 1968, Campbell attended the University of New South Wales, where she graduated as an honor student with a bachelor's degree in science in physiology.
 In 1973, she received her doctorate degree in neurology from the University of Melbourne.
-Campbell is a cell biologist specializing in vascular smooth muscle.

 Campbell's postdoctoral experience extends from working at the University of Melbourne (1973–75), University College London (1976), the University of Iowa (1977) and the University of Washington (1977–78).
 During this period, she researched the biology of smooth muscle cells in normal artery walls of the human body.
-She recognized the importance of her findings for treating arteries affected by Atherosclerosis.
+She recognised the importance of her findings for treating arteries affected by Atherosclerosis.

 In 1978, when Campbell returned to Australia, she was employed by the Baker Medical Research Institute in Melbourne.
-From this period, she obtained the career position as a senior research officer at the institution (1978–80).
+From this period, she obtained the career position as a senior research officer at the institution (1978–80) and Principal Research Fellow (1987-1991).
 Her studies consolidated her early findings on vascular smooth muscle biology.

 In 1991, she left her position as the principal research fellow (1987–91) at the Baker Medical Research Institute.
 Campbell moved to Brisbane and became the founding director of the Centre for Research in Vascular Biology at the University of Queensland.
 With her experience, she obtained the career position as the principal research fellow in the Department of Anatomical Sciences (1991–94).
 She became the inaugural president of the Australian Vascular Biology Society in Institute at the Wesley Hospital in 1996.